Hackerl/asyncio/doc/overview.md

 ## Cancellation

 What if a program starts a `sleep(1h)` task but then encounters an error and needs to exit?
-To exit gracefully, it’s essential to wait for all child tasks to complete.
-Of course, we don’t want to wait for an hour needlessly.
+To exit gracefully, it's essential to wait for all child tasks to complete.
+Of course, we don't want to wait for an hour needlessly.
 Can the task be cancelled?
 Yes, it can.
 Most coroutine libraries use `context` to propagate cancellation signals:

 ```go
 select {